vishruthmd/smtg/README.md

 - [Getting Started](#-getting-started)
 - [Workflow](#-workflow)

-SMTG Notion is an AI-powered meeting assistant that facilitates intelligent conversations between users and AI agents.
+SMTG is an AI-powered meeting assistant that facilitates intelligent conversations between users and AI agents.
 The platform enables users to schedule meetings, participate in real-time video calls with AI agents, and receive automated summaries and follow-ups.

 ## 🌟 Features